How to use Private Browsing in Safari on iPhone, iPad, and Mac

 As mentioned, Safari Private Browsing prevents your browser from storing your browsing history, searches, and cookies locally.
 However, it does not hide your IP address or encrypt your internet traffic.

-We prefer ClearVPN because it is the most intuitive VPN solution on the market.
+I prefer ClearVPN because it is the most intuitive VPN solution on the market.
+Not only does it hide my IP address and ensure privacy protection, but it also blocks ads and trackers, and removes banners.
 Plus, it offers multiple shortcuts that focus on your needs rather than on a server choice.

 Another common misconception about Safari Private Browsing is that it removes ads from websites you visit.
 This is not true.
 Instead, Safari Private Browsing makes it harder for ads to track you.
 To get no ads on the web, apps like AdLock are the perfect solution.
 It will block annoying, and often malicious, pop-ups, banners, and ads in your browser, so you can avoid viruses and browse the web safely — even on unsecured networks.